Keyfactor/axis-ipcamera-orchestrator/docsource/axisipcamera.md

 ## Certificate Usage

 Every certificate inventoried will have an Entry Parameter called \`Certificate Usage\`.
-There are four (4) possible options:
+There are five (5) possible options:

 * **HTTPS**
 * **IEEE802.X**